vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 ##### At Vik's Clinic:
 - Vik told Scratchy not to make anymore deals, since traffickers have been going missing
 - Vik doesn't like working with organic transplants.
 Works in metal and wiring.
 - Does not trust the main organ trafficking ring.
-"Con artists and twisted fucks, the likes of them"
+"Con artists and twisted fucks, the likes of them."
-- Vik is a medical expert, and would be able to tell that the body was performed on by a medical exper
+- Vik is a medical expert, and would be able to tell that the body was performed on by a medical expert.
 ##### At the **hospital ward**, where Izzy works:
 - Izzy is a surgeon, overseeing many invasive surgeries.
 She's great at her job, but she can't save everyone.
 - An inventory check and gossip shows that someone has been stealing medical supplies, including sedatives and tranquilizers.